CAPD Award and Grant Proposals Sought for Spring 2016

 The Committee for Academic Planning and Development (CAPD) is pleased to announce the availability of a number of grants and awards available to members of the Pacific faculty.
-The application forms can be found on the CAPD Sakai site.
-If you have any questions about the grants, the application process or accessing the Sakai site, please contact Liang Xue, CAPD committee chair, at firstname.lastname@example.org.
+The application form can be found on the CAPD Sakai site or by clicking here.
+You can find more information on the grants and awards here.
+If you have any questions about the grants and awards or the application process or accessing the Sakai site, please contact Liang Xue, CAPD committee chair, at email@example.com.

 1. Travel Grants